treeverse/lakeFS/docs/reference/continuous-export.md

 Note that S3 does not offer atomic operations.
 Objects read are only valid while the `_STATUS` file shows `"success"` and the `"commit"` is unchanged!

+## FAQs

+#### What happens if a continuously exported branch changes while a previous export is still in progress?

+lakeFS exports objects safely and will not export the same branch twice concurrently.
+However when multiple concurrent exports occur intermediate exports cannot be observed and may be dropped.
+A dropped intermediate export does not create the `_SUCCESS` or `_STATUS_<timestamp>.json` and `_MANIFEST_<timestamp>.json` files; conversely, once these appear the export will run to completion.

+#### How consistent is export once the `_SUCCESS` file appears?

+Once the `_SUCCESS` is present, or once the `_STATUS_<timestamp>.json` file holds status `success`, the export has finished:

+* Any file can be accessed.
+* Files names appear in the `_MANIFEST_<timestamp>.json` file.
+* S3 file listings will eventually show all accessible files.

+lakeFS exports to S3 and is bound by its consistency guarantees.